DjangoGirls/tutorial/django_urls/README.md

 Lines that starts with `#` are comments - it means that those lines won't be executed by Python.
 Pretty handy, right?

-Admin url, which you visited in previous chapter is already here:
+The admin url, which you visited in previous chapter is already here:

     url(r'^admin/', include(admin.site.urls)),